-JTech’s Guide to Staying Productive From Home
+JTech’s Guide to Staying Productive While Working Remote

 JTech Online Presence Checklist

-If we are at home, it is often difficult to ignore the urges to some other household chore, such as laundry or yard work.
+If we are at home, it is often difficult to ignore the urge to do some other household chore, such as laundry or yard work.
 The solution to this problem may seem simple, but it works.
-Write your priorities and daily objectives down, and keep that list close to your workspace.
+Write your priorities and daily objectives down, and keep them close to your workspace.

 Instagram Log-In Page